Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 The water condition has deteriorated over the past 15 years.
 Many corals are dead due to pollution and over-fishing even though marine conservation efforts attempt to preserve the natural marine beauty.
 The water was quite clear although far from being perfect, we could see corals and fishes easily.

 When the tourists stepped out from Kampung Tekek Ferry Terminal, people were handing out the leaflets on the types of activities to do in Pulau Tioman.
-Some of the activities seemed interesting but I did not have sufficient days to explore further.
+Some of the activities seemed interesting but I did not have sufficient days to explore them further.

 I am not associated with them but would like to inform you about the things to do in Tioman Island if you wish to do more than lazing your whole day on a beach or in the same spot.
 Perhaps you like diving in Pulau Tioman or could plan more activities through my article.